The first of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest Gabriella!

 CAITLIN: [laughing] He is your type.
 In the Fate universe he would be a Lancer.

-GABRIELLA: He’s just kind of brood and bickering.
+GABRIELLA: He’s just kind of broody and bickering.
 To me it’s nothing serious, just like they’ve known each other forever.
-This is how you act with someone you’ve known forever
+This is how you act with someone you’ve known forever.

 CAITLIN: Yeah, I just had a friend who moved to Seattle who I knew in college, so I’ve known them for almost ten years.
-It’s like We just hurl insults each other constantly, that’s just their…
+It’s like we just hurl insults at each other constantly, that’s just their…

 GABRIELLA: But when the going gets tough, they’re all for each other.
 No hesitation.